 - Come to class.
 If you are hoping to do well in this, or any, course, regular attendance and active participation will always be the first step.
-The attendance policy is outlined below. - Come to class prepared and ready to participate.
+The attendance policy is outlined below. - o There are 3 scheduled online class days.
+On these dates (see the Course Schedule at the end of the syllabus), a recorded lecture and materials will be provided on Bb rather than in-person class. - Come to class prepared and ready to participate.
 Classes are much more interesting when students are able to draw on their own experiences to enrich the material covered by the instructor and when all readings are completed prior to entering class. - Come to class on time and with as little amount of disruption as possible.
 Please keep all devices not being used for note-taking out of sight and turned off. - Be courteous and respectful of fellow students' time and comments.
 This refers to the statement above, in regards to limiting class disruptions, as well as appreciating other students' examples or questions.
-The classroom should be a comfortable and safe environment that promotes class discussion. - Be responsible for your own learning.
-As college students you are entering adulthood; therefore, keeping records of your own grades, being aware of the class assignments, and being proactive if you are falling
+The classroom should be a comfortable and safe environment that promotes class discussion.

-- behind (contacting the professor to clarify confusing concepts prior to the exam, for example) is up to you.
+- Be responsible for your own learning.
+As college students you are entering adulthood; therefore, keeping records of your own grades, being aware of the class assignments, and being proactive if you are falling behind (contacting the professor to clarify confusing concepts prior to the exam, for example) is up to you.
 Please print and read the syllabus!
 Before asking the professor a question regarding due dates or assignments make sure it is not already on the syllabus. - Turn assignments in on time.
 All assignments will be submitted electronically through Blackboard (Bb).
 The submission location for each assignment will be located in the corresponding module folder in Coursework.
 Module assignments are accepted late (see details in the explanation for each assignment), but no other work will be accepted past the due date.